Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: A detailed conservative model for flame synthesis of nanoparticles

+The conservation equations are detailed in subsection \ref{subsec:conseq}.
+Then, we state the expressions for the transport fluxes and mixture enthalpy: we will present first in subsection \ref{subsec:diffvel} the two formulations -- conservative and non-conservative -- for the gaseous species and particles diffusion velocities.
+Next, in subsection \ref{subsec:enthalpy} the two formulations for the enthalpy conservation equation are stated.

-When high volume fractions are encountered, the dynamics of nanoparticles can be different compared to dilute aerosols \cite{heine_agglomerate_2007, buesser_coagulation_2009}.
+It is worth mentioning that when high particle volume fractions are encountered, the dynamics of nanoparticles can be different compared to dilute aerosols \cite{heine_agglomerate_2007, buesser_coagulation_2009}.
 Even at high aerosol mass fractions, the nanoparticles volume fraction remains low in general because the density of each individual nanoparticle is much larger than the average gas density.
 However, high level of fractality can have a strong effect on the nanoparticles dynamics as it increases the effective volume fraction occupied by the aerosol.
 It can in particular significantly affect the collision frequencies, or even lead to gelation of the aerosol \cite{heine_agglomerate_2007}.
 Here, for the sake of simplicity, we neglect the nanoparticles fractality, so that the effective particle volume fraction remains low, and the aerosol remains in the dilute regime.
-In that case, the aerosol General Dynamic Equation \cite{friedlander_smoke_2000} remains valid.
-However, the conservative model presented here could be easily adapted to any kind of aerosol kinetic equation, provided that such an equation is known.
+In that case, the aerosol General Dynamic Equation (GDE) remains valid.
+However, the study conducted here could be easily extended to any kind of aerosol kinetic equation, provided that such an equation is known.